200 Park Avenue, New York, NY 10166-0193 USA

 Representative matters also include:

 Ms. Cernak earned her Juris Doctor, cum laude, in December 2014 from the University of Michigan Law School.
 She received her Bachelor of Arts in Political Science and Journalism, magna cum laude, from the University of Massachusetts Amherst in 2009.
 While in law school, Ms. Cernak served on the selections committee for the Michigan Journal of Gender & Law, where she published a Note that applied international law as a method of handling gender inequality and military misconduct.
+Most recently, Ms. Cernak has been recognized as 2023 “Ones to Watch” by Best Lawyers in America.

 Ms. Cernak is admitted to practice in the State of New York and before the Southern District of New York.